 “We all know the enormous conservation finance gap we face,” said Candice Stevens, founder and CEO of the Sustainable Finance Coalition, in her introduction to the Congress Roundtable on Biodiversity Credits.
 “The biggest question is how we’re going to plug that gap.
 And that is not just about increasing the amount of finance available, it’s ensuring that it is targeted at the point of impact and reaches the people and places that need it most.”

 Biodiversity credits are one tool for financing voluntary conservation and are showing up in emerging markets around the world.
-Wilderlands was the first organization to provide voluntary biodiversity credits to Australia and offers myriad lessons to others looking to enter that space.
+Wilderlands is Australia’s first voluntary biodiversity credit provider and highlights the opportunities as well as the challenges of working in this space.

 The Wilderlands model is based on a rigorous system that ensures permanent protection, ongoing management, and independent registration of biodiversity credits.
 In partnership with Traditional Owners, Wilderlands manages four conservation properties, representing diverse ecosystems in South-Eastern Australia, and sells 1×1 meter biodiversity units from those properties that businesses and consumers can track via a personalized profile.
 This allows Wilderlands to work with the business sector—from property owners to state festivals to beauty brands—to bring private land conservation into the mainstream, and provide a simple model for disclosing nature impacts.